What is Bridge to Independence Day Program?

 How is the program staffed?

 Our program has a director who is assisted by two program assistants.
-Also giving support is a certified Brain Injury Specialist and a licensed Occupational Therapy consultant.
+Also giving support is a certified Brain Injury Specialist.

 How does the program work?